 At the near-tip of Manhattan on the site where the Dutch West India Company built Fort Amsterdam to defend themselves against Native Americans sits one of the most monumental of New York structures.

 In 1899 once-elegant row houses, since converted to office space, lined the site of the old Fort Amsterdam.
-The federal government took ownership and the Department of the Treasure sponsored a competition for the design of the new Customs House -- and sparked a controversy that would last for years.
-The Customs House was the first major competition under the 1893 Tarnsey Act that allowed architects to compete for the design of public structures.
+The Federal Government took ownership and the Department of the Treasury sponsored a competition for the design of the new Customs House -- and sparked a controversy that would last for years.
+The Customs House was the first major competition under the 1893 Tarnsey Act that allowed architects to compete for the design of civic structures.
 The competition ended in a tie between Cass Gilbert, from Minnesota, and the New York City firm of Carrere & Hastings.

 Critical to the architecture was the sculpture.
 Four colossal seated figures representing Africa, Asia, America and Europe would decorate the front facade.
-So important were these allegories that each had a separate contract, the commissions being given to Daniel Chester French.
-Above the twelve 3-story high columns are statues representing the sea powers of the world.
-For dramatic contrast to the gray granite the statuary was executed in brilliant white Tennessee marble.
+So important were these allegories that each had a separate contract, the commissions all being awarded to Daniel Chester French.
+Above the 12 three -story high columns are statues representing the sea powers of the world.
+In dramatic contrast to the gray granite facade, the sculptures were executed in brilliant white Tennessee marble.

-Masterpieces of symbolism, French's groups deserve careful study:
+Masterpieces of symbolism, French's groupings deserve careful study:

-Today the U.S. Customs House is the home of the George Gustav Heye Center -- National Museum of the American Indian, a branch of the Smithsonian Institution.
+Today the United State Customs House is the home of the George Gustav Heye Center -- National Museum of the American Indian, a branch of the Smithsonian Institution.